HeWeMel/nographs/docs/source/concept_and_examples.rst

 Now, we want to compute **all walks from from the start vertex** *A* **to the goal vertex** *C* with a length of at most 4 edges.
-The function *next_vertices* only returns the successors of a node if the search depth has not already reached *4*.
+The function *next_vertices* shown below only returns the successors of a node if the search depth has not already reached *4*.
 This technique is explained in more detail the tutorial section about `search-aware graphs <search_aware_graphs>`.